-Brief Description Assessment Requirements Unit 1 Food Styling Project: Written Folio and Practical Component Unit 2 Introduction to Food Science Written Exam Unit 3 New Foods Extended Written Response Onit 3 (Product Design and Development) Project: Written Folio and Practical Component
+Brief Description Assessment Requirements Unit 1 Food Styling Project: Written Folio and Practical Component Unit 2 Introduction to Food Science Written Exam Unit 3 New Foods (Product Design and Development) Extended Written Response Project: Written Folio and Practical Component (i roddol Design and Development)

-Associated There is an additional consumable fee of \$50 to study this subject Costs There is an additional consumable fee of \$50 to study this subject Required Notebook, black and red pens, coloured pencils, eraser, highlighter, glue stick, plastic container for Materials cooking lessons
+Associated There is an additional approximable for of \$50 to study this subject Costs There is an additional consumable fee of \$50 to study this subject Required Notebook, black and red pens, coloured pencils, eraser, highlighter, glue stick, plastic container for Materials cooking lessons

-Hospitality and Design and Technology Pathways
+Design and Technology: Food Studies Pathways

-Design and Technologies: Industrial Technology and Design
+Design and Technologies: Industrial Technology and Design (Timber)

 This course of study builds on elementary skills and learning from earlier years in industrial technology and design principles.
 Studies commence with workshop health and safety units and utilise skills in design to produce products from many different materials including timber, metals, plastic and recyclables.
 Students further investigate design principles by creating and adapting design ideas, communicating and using appropriate terminology and drawing/sketching techniques.
-Students are given guidance working through design booklets and investigative studies to make prototype and final products whilst investigating technology, design factors, sustainability, and design detailed criteria for success, project management skills and safety in the workshop.
+Students are given guidance working through design booklets and investigative studies to make prototype and final products whilst investigating technology,